Xunnamius/eslint-plugin-import/docs/rules/order.md

 - Is a path pointing to a file within the current package's root directory (determined using [package-up](https://www.npmjs.com/package/package-up)), it will be considered **internal**
 - Has a name that looks like a scoped package (e.g. `@scoped/package-name`), it will be considered **external**
 - Has a name that starts with a word character, it will be considered **external**
-- Reaches this point, it will be ignored entirely, as the order of these imports may be important for their side-effects.
+- Reaches this point, it will be ignored entirely

 At the end of the process, if they co-exist in the same file, all top-level `require()` statements that haven't been ignored are shifted (with respect to their order) below any ES6 `import` or similar declarations.
 Finally, any type-only declarations are potentially reorganized according to [`sortTypesAmongThemselves`](#sorttypesamongthemselves-truefalse).